How Composting With Manure Can Benefit Your Garden

 Can You Make Composted Manure Yourself?

-Yes.
+If you’re interested in composting with manure and want to know if it’s safe to DIY, the answer is yes.
 “You can absolutely make it yourself, if you’re an experienced gardener and have the room, tools, time and raw materials,” says Shea.
 But if you’re a beginner, it’s easier and safer to start with the stuff from the store.

 How to make composted manure